NCAR/CTSM-Tutorial/README.md

 This should launch a JupyterLab window in your browser

 ## Step 2: Clone CTSM Tutorial Repository
 Run the following command to clone this repository.
+(Just copy and paste the text below into the terminal window that opens in JupyterLab)

 ```
 git clone https://github.com/NCAR/CTSM-Tutorial-2022